abhaymishra72/backup-manager/README.md

 7. Easy Deployment: The application is designed to be easily deployable on various platforms, making it accessible for developers and system administrators alike.

-By offering an all-in-one solution for database backup management, the Node application ensures data reliability and security, giving users peace of mind in safeguarding their valuable information.
+By offering an all-in-one solution for database backup management, the BM Pro ensures data reliability and security, giving users peace of mind in safeguarding their valuable information.
 Whether for personal projects, small businesses, or enterprise-level applications, this backup tool serves as a reliable data protection system.